hyperledger-archives/sawtooth-core/docs/source/community.rst

 Community
 *********

-Welcome to the Sawtooth Lake community!
+Welcome to the Sawtooth community!

 For help topics, we recommend joining us on Chat (link below).